KlausLoeffelmannOrg/WinForms.AI-And-Revamp-Toolkit.Public/WCT_Introduction_Prompt.md

 valuable and look forward to helping you modernize your WinForms applications.
 This is the detailed prompt for the introduction to the WCT.
 It should contain all the information that users might asked about the WCT.
-Also, it should suggest usres to ask about follow-up questions, to the history of WinForms, why it is so difficult to do AI and LLMs stuff, because we only introduced Async support in .NET 9.
+Also, it should suggest users to ask about follow-up questions, to the history of WinForms, why it is so difficult to do AI and LLMs stuff, because we only introduced Async support in .NET 9.

-Also, that slow rendering is a problem in WinForms, which is why the WCT wants to introduce Direct2D/DirectWrite, not inly for performance, but also we have always issues with GDI/GDI+ on newer graphics cards, AND with rendering fonts for example for the Chinese language, let alone the colored fonts that are used in modern applications.
+Also, that slow rendering is a problem in WinForms, which is why the WCT wants to introduce Direct2D/DirectWrite, not only for performance, but also we have always issues with GDI/GDI+ on newer graphics cards, AND with rendering fonts for example for the Chinese language, let alone the colored fonts that are used in modern applications.

 Most important is, that we want to introduce AI and LLMs into WinForms, because we want to modernize WinForms